Ekaterina Makarova: 2013: Doubles success

 At Sydney, she defeated Varvara Lepchenko in the first round before succumbing to Dominika Cibulková.
 She reached her second consecutive quarterfinal at the Australian Open, recording victories over Marion Bartoli and Angelique Kerber.
 She then lost to Maria Sharapova again.
 At Doha, Makarova retired against Petra Kvitová in the second round.

-Makarova lost her openers in Indian Wells and Miami after receiving first round byes to Garbiñe Muguruza and Svetlana Kuznetsova respectively.
-She partnered Elena Vesnina in the doubles event at Indian Wells and won defeating Nadia Petrova and Katarina Srebotnik in the final.
+Makarova lost her openers in Indian Wells and Miami receiving first-round byes to Garbiñe Muguruza and Svetlana Kuznetsova, respectively.
+She partnered Elena Vesnina in the doubles event at Indian Wells and won, defeating Nadia Petrova and Katarina Srebotnik in the final.
 She fell to Anastasia Pavlyuchenkova in the first round at Porsche Tennis Grand Prix as well.
-At the Madrid Open, Makarova caused an upset in the second round when she defeated world number three Victoria Azarenka (after winning only one game in the first set), ending the Belarusian's 18-match winning streak to start the season in the process.
-She reached the quarterfinals after defeating Marion Bartoli, where she lost to seventh seed Sara Errani in straight sets.
+At the Madrid Open, Makarova caused an upset in the second round when she defeated world No. 3, Victoria Azarenka (after winning only one game in the first set), ending the Belarusian's 18-match winning streak to start the season in the process.
+She had reached the quarterfinals after defeating Marion Bartoli but then lost to seventh seed Sara Errani, in straight sets.
 At the French Open, she lost her opening match to fellow Russian Svetlana Kuznetsova.
 She teamed up with Vesnina in doubles, winning the French Open doubles title.

-Makarova lost her opener at Birmingham to Marina Erakovic after having a first round bye but reached the quarterfinals at the Aegon International where she lost to Caroline Wozniacki.
+Makarova lost her opener at Birmingham to Marina Erakovic, after having a first-round bye but reached the quarterfinals at Eastbourne where she lost to Wozniacki.
 At Wimbledon, Makarova reached the third round; she lost to Petra Kvitová in three sets.

 During the US Open Series, she reached semifinals at the Washington Open bot lost to eventual champion Magdaléna Rybáriková.
 She reached the second round at Toronto and Cincinnati, losing to Roberta Vinci and Jelena Janković, respectively.
 The week before the US Open, she reached the quarterfinals at New Haven, losing to eventual champion Simona Halep.
 At the US Open, she defeated third seed Agnieszka Radwańska in the fourth round to reach her third career Grand Slam quarterfinal, and first at the US Open.
 She subsequently lost to fifth seed Li Na in three sets.